igordanchenko/react-photo-album/README.md

 [![License MIT](https://img.shields.io/npm/l/react-photo-album?color=blue)](LICENSE)

 - **Built for React:** works with React 18, 17 and 16.8.0+
-- **SSR friendly:** produces server-side rendered markup that looks pixel perfect on the client even before hydration.
+- **SSR friendly:** produces server-side rendered markup that looks pixel perfect on the client even before hydration
-- **Responsive images:** responsive images with automatic resolution switching are supported out of the box.
+- **Responsive images:** responsive images with automatic resolution switching are supported out of the box
-- **Feature packed:** supports 3 layout options (rows, columns and masonry), responsive images, custom data attributes and is fully configurable and customizable.
+- **Feature packed:** supports 3 layout options (rows, columns and masonry), responsive images, custom data attributes and is fully configurable and customizable
-- **TypeScript:** type definitions come built-in in the package.
+- **TypeScript:** type definitions come built-in in the package
-- **Performance:** it was built with performance in mind in order to support large photo albums and silky smooth layout adjustments.
+- **Performance:** it was built with performance in mind in order to support large photo albums and silky smooth layout adjustments

 ## Layouts